Monarch Butterfly Facts

 Monarch Butterfly Physical Description

-The captivating Monarch Butterfly fully merits appreciation by those who encounter it.
+The captivating Monarch Butterfly fully merits appreciation by those individuals fortunate enough to encounter it.
 Unlike some of its many relatives, though, it does so for several reasons.
 Its sheer beauty certainly qualifies as one factor.
 Yet it also boasts some impressive statistics in terms of size.

-It does follow one pattern that’s common among its kind, as well.
+This gorgeous animal does follow one pattern that’s common among its kind, as well.
 That’s due to the fact that the insect displays a degree of sexual dimorphism.
 In its case, this physiological trait manifests itself in terms of both size and appearance.
-As the name implies, its regal.
+As the very name implies, its quite regal.

-Physically, males of the species attain a slightly greater wingspan than their female counterparts.
-But they also display a small difference in terms of appearance.
+Physically, males of the species attain a slightly greater average wingspan than their female counterparts.
+But this specific gender also displays a noted difference in terms of its appearance.
 It’s a very minor one, though.
 On one vein on each hindwing of the males, a tiny black spot displays.

-Otherwise, the two genders of the Arthropod present a very similar structure.
+Otherwise, the two genders of the magnificent Arthropod present an extremely similar structure.
 The wings of both sexes reach an average width of approximately 3.5 – 4 in (8.9 – 10.2 cm).
 The body, meanwhile, develops as elongated, mostly black, except for a few white spots on the head.

-It’s the wings of the aptly-named Monarch Butterfly that garner the most attention, however.
-The uppersides typically present a tawny orange hue.
-The many veins of the wings also show black, along with their margins.
+It’s the wings of the aptly-named Monarch Butterfly that typically garner the most attention, however.
+The uppersides of these appendages typically show a tawny orange hue.
+The veins of the wings also show black, along with the margins.
 Two series of small white spots also line those edges.

-The forewings additionally show small orange spots near the tips.
-The undersides displays similar, but not identical patterns.
-Their hindwings are yellowish brown, with larger white spots.
-Its forewings also manifest the same yellowish-brown color on their tips.
+The forewings additionally evolved to manifest small orange spots near the tips.
+The underside usually displays very similar, but not completely identical patterns.
+Their hindwings are yellowish brown, with large white spots.
+Its forewings also manifest the same coloring pattern on the tips.

 - Kingdom: Animalia